Chart Color Schemes

 Miami displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Miami, as per the latest Census evaluation, houses constituted 31.5% of dwellings while other types (semi-detached, apartments, 'other') made up 68.5%.
-In comparison, Non-Metro Qld had 45.3% houses and 54.8% other dwellings.
+In Miami, as assessed in the latest Census, houses constituted 31.5% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings made up 68.5%.
+In contrast, Non-Metro Qld had 45.3% houses and 54.8% other dwellings.
 Home ownership in Miami stood at 25.6%, with mortgaged dwellings at 33.9% and rented ones at 40.5%.
-The median monthly mortgage repayment was $2,000, below Non-Metro Qld's average of $2,019.
-Median weekly rent in Miami was $470, compared to Non-Metro Qld's $465.
-Nationally, Miami's mortgage repayments were higher at $2,000 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,000, lower than Non-Metro Qld's average of $2,019.
+The median weekly rent in Miami was $470, compared to Non-Metro Qld's $465.
+Nationally, Miami's mortgage repayments were higher at $2,000 than the Australian average of $1,863, while rents were substantially higher at $470 compared to the national figure of $375.

 Frequently Asked Questions - Housing